-Roth 401(k) Option - A Roth 401(k) feature was implemented into the Plan effective January 1, 2014.
-Roth 401(k) employee contributions are made on an after-tax basis.
+Roth 401(k) Option - A Roth 401(k) feature is implemented into the Plan, in which the employee contributions are made on an after-tax basis.
 The Company match applies to the Roth 401(k) contributions.

 Subsequent Events - Subsequent events were evaluated through June 29, 2017, the date the financial statements were issued.